Muljin/msal-guard/README.md

+# IMPORTANT ANNOUNCEMENT
+This package comes as is.
+Unfortunately we do not have the resources to offer free support, help, or review any PRs.
+Please feel free to fork or use this package in anyway you like.
+For paid support options please email us at info@muljin.com.

 # msal_guard_widget

 MSAL Guard is a highly opinionated implementation of a MSAL protected web application built for use on our client projects.